-Please note: Insurance is NOT required to submit an application, you will only be required to provide insurance if you are approved for funding.
+Please note: Insurance is NOT required to submit an application; you will only be required to provide insurance if you are approved for funding.
+Below are the insurance requirements for all grantees.

 General Liability or Special Event Insurance: Coverage with limits not less than \$1,000,000 each occurrence and \$2,000,000 general aggregate.